Tierion/now-boltwall/README.md

 The CLI offers two ways to persist the secrets:

-- using `now` secrets (see [documentation](https://zeit.co/docs/v2/serverless-functions/env-and-secrets/?query=secrets) for more information)
+- using `vercel` secrets (see [documentation](https://zeit.co/docs/v2/serverless-functions/env-and-secrets/?query=secrets) for more information)
 - In an `.env` file

-`now` secrets are _required_ for deploying to a live server.
+`vercel` secrets are _required_ for deploying to a live server.
 The `.env` option can be helpful for saving references to secrets or running a local server with `now dev`.

 **NOTE**: When generating new secrets or an `.env` file, any existing values will be overwritten.
-This is to avoid any conflicting configurations and because `now secrets` only supports saving one secret of a given name at a time.
+This is to avoid any conflicting configurations and because `vercel secrets` only supports saving one secret of a given name at a time.

-**NOTE 2:** A `now secret` remains hidden forever.
+**NOTE 2:** A `vercel secret` remains hidden forever.
 While it can be passed to a deployment, there is no way for a developer to read a previously set secret.

 ### Deploy